Credit Card Payoff Calculator

 How Credit Card Payoff Is Calculated

-Each month, interest accrues on the remaining balance: Monthly Interest = Balance x (APR / 12).
-Your payment first covers that interest, and only the remainder reduces the principal.
-The calculator iterates month by month until the balance reaches zero.
-For example, on a $5,000 balance at 22.99% APR, the first month’s interest alone is $95.79, so a $200 payment only reduces the principal by $104.21.
+Your payment applies first to any fees, then to interest, and only the remainder chips away at principal.
+This is why minimum payments are so slow — the interest charge consumes most of the payment.
+The calculator runs this calculation iteratively: each month it adds interest to the balance, subtracts your payment, and repeats until the balance hits zero.
+For a $5,000 balance at 22.99% APR, the first month’s interest is $95.79, meaning a $200 payment only reduces principal by $104.21.

 | Balance | APR | Monthly Payment | Months to Payoff | Total Interest | Total Paid |